Editing SharpCharts

 The Opacity dropdown allows members to change the transparency of the overlay's line.
 A setting of 1.0 is completely opaque.
 A setting of 0.5 is somewhat transparent.
 A setting of 0.0 is completely transparent (invisible).

-Finally, there is a Clear All link at the bottom of the Overlays section.
-Clicking that link (and then confirming your intentions in a message box that appears) will cause all of the overlay settings for your current chart to be erased.
+Finally, there is a Clear All Overlays link at the right side of the Overlays section.
+Clicking that link will erase all of the overlays from your current chart.
+You will not be prompted to confirm the deletion, so use this link with caution.

 Below is an example chart that contains several technical indicators: